Parents and caregivers of young children say they've hit pandemic rock bottom

 Those words didn't come from a progressive child advocacy group, but from the U.S. Department of the Treasury.
 The report explains that high-quality care and education for small children requires low child-staff ratios, specialized training and experience, and clean, healthy facilities.
 Being human-capital intensive, it is inherently expensive.

 President Biden's Build Back Better bill includes funding for states to expand infant and toddler care, a universal preschool program for 3- and 4-year-olds, payments directly to parents to lower the out-of-pocket cost of care, plus a child tax credit for all parents.
-But that legislation has so far failed to get the required votes.
+While the full package seems to have faltered, in a press conference on Wednesday, Biden said, "I'm confident we can get pieces — big chunks of the Build Back Better law signed into law."
+But, he said he was "not sure" about the child tax credit.

 "What we're seeing now is sort of a taste of what is to come on a more permanent basis if we don't put public money into the child care sector," warned Haspel.
 "The U.S. Treasury Department is very clear.
 It's a market failure – and it's not a pandemic artifact.
 It's not going away."